 You can restore a database cluster to a different PostgreSQL Server.
-Prior to initiating this type of restore, make sure that the following prerequisites are met on the new restore target:
+Before initiating this type of restore, verify that the following prerequisites are met on the new restore target:

-- Same OS The OS running on the target system must be same as the source system. - Same version of PostgreSQL installed The PostgreSQL version must be same as the version running on the existing database server. - NetVault Backup software and Plug-in for PostgreSQL installed The same version of NetVault Backup software and the plug-in must be installed and configured on the new restore target. - Client added to the NetVault Backup Server The target machine must be added to the NetVault Backup Server via the NetVault Backup WebUI. - Database cluster exists on the new restore target A database cluster must exist on the new restore target and the cluster must be added to the plug-in.
-To add the cluster, see Adding a database cluster.
+- Same OS: The OS running on the target system must be same as the source system. - Same version of PostgreSQL installed: The PostgreSQL version must be same as the version running on the existing database server. - NetVault Backup software and Plug-in for PostgreSQL installed: The same version of NetVault Backup software and the plug-in must be installed and configured on the new restore target. - Client added to the NetVault Backup Server: The target machine must be added to the NetVault Backup Server through the NetVault Backup WebUI. - Database cluster exists on the new restore target: A database cluster must exist on the new restore target and the cluster must be added to the plug-in.
+To add the cluster, see Adding a database cluster. - i | IMPORTANT: If you are not restoring from a Full Database Cluster backup, restore the Global Objects first. - 1 Select the database to be restored from the backup saveset by following the instructions outlined in Selecting data for a restore. - 2 Set the Restore Options by following the instructions outlined in Setting restore options. - In addition, specify the name of the database cluster to which the selected database is to be restored using the Database Cluster Name box in the Restore Target Details section. - 3 To save the settings, click Ok, and then click Next. - 4 In Job Name, specify a name for the job if you do not want to use the default setting.

-To perform the restore

-- IMPORTANT: If you are not restoring from a Full Database Cluster backup, you must restore the Global Objects first. - 1 Select the database to be restored from the backup saveset by following the instructions outlined in Selecting data for restore. - 2 Set the Restore Options by following the instructions outlined in Setting restore options.
-In addition, specify the name of the database cluster to which the selected database is to be restored using the Database Cluster Name box in the Restore Target Details section. - 3 Click Ok to save the settings, and then click Next. - 4 In Job Name, specify a name for the job if you do not want to use the default setting. - Assign a descriptive title that lets you easily identify the job for monitoring its progress.
-The job name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-English characters.
-On Linux, the names can have a maximum of 200 characters.
+Assign a descriptive name that lets you easily identify the job when monitoring its progress.
+The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Linux, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms. - 1 IMPORTANT: Do not use special characters that are not supported in a file name on the target OS.
-For example, the characters /,\,,@, and so on, should not be used on Windows.
-(This is because Plug-in for PostgreSQL tries to create a folder with the same name as the Job Title for restoring data temporarily.) - 5 In the Target Client list, select the new restore target. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog. - 6 Use the Schedule and Advanced Options lists to configure the any additional required options. - 7 Click Submit to submit the job for scheduling.
+However, a maximum of 40 characters is recommended on all platforms.

+- i IMPORTANT: Do not use special characters that are not supported in a filename on the target OS.
+For example, do not use the characters /,\,, or @ on Windows.
+This requirement is because Plug-in for PostgreSQL tries to create a folder with the same name as the job title for restoring data temporarily. - 5 In the Target Client list, select the new restore target. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box. - 6 Use the Schedule and Advanced Options lists to configure any additional required options. - 7 Click Save or Save & Submit, whichever is applicable.

+information, see the Quest NetVault Backup Administrator's Guide.
+3 .
+3

+You can monitor progress on the Job Status page and view the logs on the View Logs page.
+For more